 Students are encouraged to participate in courses with international focus and international exchanges or faculty-directed study-abroad courses.

-Business students are eligible to receive a School of Business scholarship during their junior and senior year or as a graduate students in the MBA and/or MAcct programs.
+Business students are eligible to receive a College of Business scholarship during their junior and senior year or as a graduate students in the MBA and/or MAcct programs.
 The application process opens on December 1.